junxit/us-congress-bills-114/bill.md

   - **(1)** The government of the country makes meaningful efforts to identify and monitor terrorists and foreign fighters operating within the territory of the country.
   - **(2)** The government of the country regularly exchanges substantive counterterrorism information with other foreign governments, including the United States Government, through bilateral or multilateral channels and international organizations such as INTERPOL, and cooperates with other foreign governments in the investigation and prosecution of terrorists and foreign fighters.
   - **(3)** The government of the country implements effective border controls or participates in an existing border-crossing control regime that has been determined by the United States Government to employ effective border-crossing oversight.
-  - **(4)** The government of the country has controls in place to prevent counterfeiting, forgery, and, fraudulent use or possession of false identity papers and travel documents.
+  - **(4)** The government of the country has controls and systems in place to prevent and report upon counterfeiting, forgery, and fraudulent use or possession of false, stolen, or lost identity papers and travel documents.
   - **(5)** The government of the country collects air passenger data and employs evidence-based traveler risk assessment and screening procedures, including collection and analysis of travel data.
   - **(6)** The government of the country appropriately screens travelers, including vetting of travelers at air, sea, and land ports of entry, against counterterrorism and other criminal databases, as appropriate.
   - **(7)** The government of the country submits information to INTERPOL databases and screens travelers against INTERPOL databases at ports of entry and exit.
   - **(8)** The government of the country has established and implemented domestic laws criminalizing material support to foreign terrorist organizations and has the ability and willingness to prosecute cases involving such material support to foreign terrorist organizations.
   - **(9)** The government of the country takes measures to prevent individuals in its territory from traveling abroad to enlist with or provide material support to foreign terrorist organizations.
   - **(10)** The government of the country takes measures to ensure a minimal level of corruption and likelihood that corruption could impact the veracity of security and intelligence reporting from the country, a minimal likelihood that such corruption could adversely affect the legitimacy of national identity papers of the country, and the country does not shelter suspects from investigation and prosecution.
+  - **(11)** The government of a country is not determined to be a high-risk program country under section 217(c)(12) of the Immigration and Nationality Act (8.
+U.S.C.
+1187(c)(12)).
-- **(c)** *Suspension of assistance* The Secretary of State, in consultation with the Secretary of Homeland Security, is authorized to suspend nonhumanitarian, nontrade-related foreign assistance to any government of a foreign country if the foreign country is identified in subparagraph (C) of subsection (a)(1) in the most recent report submitted to the appropriate congressional committees under such subsection.
+- **(c)** *Suspension of assistance* The Secretary of State, in consultation with the Secretary of Homeland Security and the heads of other Federal agencies, as appropriate, is authorized to suspend nonhumanitarian, nontrade-related foreign assistance to any government of a foreign country if the foreign country is identified in subparagraph (C) of subsection (a)(1) in the most recent report submitted to the appropriate congressional committees under such subsection.

 ## § 5.
 Definitions

-In this Act—
+In this Act:

 - **(1)** *Appropriate congressional committees* The term appropriate congressional committees means the Committee on Homeland Security and Governmental Affairs, the Committee on Foreign Relations, the Committee on the Judiciary, and the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Homeland Security, the Committee on the Judiciary, and the Committee on Foreign Affairs of the House of Representatives.
-- **(2)** *Foreign terrorist organization* The term “foreign terrorist organization” means an organization that is designated as a foreign terrorist organization pursuant to section 219 of the Immigration and Nationality Act (8 U.S.C.
+- **(2)** *Foreign terrorist organization* The term foreign terrorist organization means an organization that is designated as a foreign terrorist organization pursuant to section 219 of the Immigration and Nationality Act (8 U.S.C.
 1189).
-- **(3)** *Nonhumanitarian, nontrade-related foreign assistance* The term “nonhumanitarian, nontrade-related foreign assistance” has the meaning given the term in section 103 of the Trafficking Victims Protection Act of 2000 (22 U.S.C.
+- **(3)** *Nonhumanitarian, nontrade-related foreign assistance* The term nonhumanitarian, nontrade-related foreign assistance has the meaning given the term in section 103 of the Trafficking Victims Protection Act of 2000 (22 U.S.C.
 7102).

+## § 6.
+Prohibition on additional funding

+No additional funds are authorized to be appropriated to carry out this Act.